+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 Olive Baboons

-They are the only baboon species found in Uganda making them a must see while at Kibale National Park.
-They live in large groups and can even be seen by the road side as you head to the Park.
+Olive baboons are the only baboon species that live in Uganda, making them a must-see during your visit to Kibale National Park.
+They live in large troops and often forage along the roadside, giving visitors an excellent chance to observe them as they travel to the park.
 They generally look frightening because of their dog like heads and long scary teeth.
 You are likely not to miss a glimpse or photo of them while at Kibale National Park.

 Vervet Monkeys